***prefer to watch a video review? Click here or scroll to the bottom ***

 Who Makes Natty Cupuacu and Rhassoul Deep Conditioner?

-All Things O’Natural is the maker of the Natty product line and their tagline is Live the Natty Lifestyle.
+All Things O’Natural is the maker of the Natty product line.
+Their tagline is Live the Natty Lifestyle.
 I was turned on to Natty products because I’ve been a long time reader of Dominique’s blog All Things O’Natural.
-It was evident to me that Dominique knows her hair and so I was excited to try her product line on my hair.
+It was evident to me that Dominique knows her hair so I was excited to try her product line on my hair.

 What is in Natty Cupuacu and Rhassoul Deep Conditioner?

-- Cupuacu Butter: Similar to Cocoa Butter, but having a softer, creamier consistency.
+- Cupuacu Butter: Similar to Cocoa Butter, but has a softer, creamier consistency.
 It comes from the fruit tree of the chocolate family in the Amazon.
 It contains essential fatty acids and phytosterols, and is very moisturizing for skin and hair.
-It is also a natural protection from UV-A and UV-B rays.
+It also offers natural protection from UV-A and UV-B rays.
 It can be used to treat skin conditions such as eczema and dermatitis and adds shine and replenishes moisture in hair.

-- Rhassoul Clay: A Very fine clay whose soapy properties reduce dryness, flakiness, degreases the scalp, and strengthens hair without stripping out natural oils, and also increases its volume.
+- Rhassoul Clay: A very fine clay whose soapy properties reduce dryness and flakiness.
+It also degreases the scalp, strengthens hair without stripping out natural oils, and increases its volume.

-- Aloe Vera Juice: Helps in preventing hair loss due to it’s stimulation of the production of new hair.
-Packed with essential vitamins, aloe vera is a wonderful ingredient that help restore hair’s strength and beauty.
+- Aloe Vera Juice: Helps in preventing hair loss due to its stimulation of the production of new hair.
+Packed with essential vitamins, aloe vera is a wonderful ingredient that helps restore hair’s strength and beauty.
 The natural enzymes found in aloe vera help soothe and moisturize the scalp, helping to relieve and eliminate dry scalp.
-Aloe vera is also known as a natural conditioning agent that restores the hair’s sheen luster and shine.
-An awesome addition that helps to restore the pH balance in the hair, which help to naturally combat frizziness.
+Aloe vera is also known as a natural conditioning agent that restores the sheen luster and shine.
+An awesome addition that helps to restore the pH balance in the hair, which helps to naturally combat frizziness.

-- Raw Cacao Powder: An excellent raw live unprocessed superfood, high in antioxidants, that is helpful and beneficial to the hair.
+- Raw Cacao Powder: A raw live unprocessed superfood that is, high in antioxidants.
 Due to its high volume of sulfur, it helps promote strong beautiful hair.

-- Healing herbs of Irish Moss and Marshmallow Root: Excellent herbs helpful in providing slip to the hair making it easier to detangle therefore aiding in less breakage.
+- Healing herbs of Irish Moss and Marshmallow Root: Excellent herbs helpful in providing slip, to the hair making it easier to detangle (which limits breakage).

 - Raw Honey: Excellent ingredient that draws moisture to the hair

-- Raw Apple Cider Vinegar: Helps to ensure shiny, soft and silky hair by helping the hair to close the cuticle.
-Helps protect the hair and scalp from contaminants such as; Bacteria, Fungi and other contaminants.
+- Raw Apple Cider Vinegar: Helps to ensure shiny, soft and silky hair by helping the hair close the cuticle.
+Helps protect the hair and scalp from contaminants such as; bacteria, fungi and other contaminants.
 Helps soothe itchy scalp.
 Helps aid in ridding scalp of dandruff and dry scalp.